-John Paul’s letters to a woman show ‘courageous’ friendship
+John Paul’s letters show ‘courageous’ friendship

 Warsaw, Poland — Hundreds of letters that a Polish Cardinal and later Pope John Paul II wrote to a woman philosopher document a “difficult” and “courageous” friendship of 32 years and suggest she could have been in love with the Catholic Church leader, the head of Poland’s National Library said Tuesday.